KritiShahi/Emotion-Recognition-Body-and-Dance-/README.md

 - Machine Learning models acted as baseline and were further used to compute feature importance for the selection of top 50 features.
 - Random Forest, SVM and Gradient Boosting models were able to achieve the score ranging from 0.51 to 0.55
 - MLP Classifier trained using parameters from optuna optimization on the top 50 engineered features was able to achieve 0.60 F1 score.
-- It has been established that this dataset will require a lot of efforts to capture temporal variations per frame so going with cleaner version of EMOKINE dataset.

-## Future Work
+- ST-GCN was applied by adding of motion based features and attention layers whcih gave validation accuracy of 0.64 (highest so far).

-- LSTM and GCN sequence models on EMOKINE Dataset
+## EMOKINE Dataset
 The EmoKine Dataset is a specialized benchmark designed for emotion recognition from human body movements.
 Unlike most affective computing datasets that focus primarily on facial expressions or speech, EmoKine emphasizes the kinematic patterns of the full body, capturing how emotions are conveyed through posture, gesture, and motion.
 This makes it particularly relevant for computer vision systems that must operate in scenarios where facial cues are unreliable or unavailable.

 EmoKine contains video recordings of participants performing acted emotional expressions across six universally recognized emotion categories: anger, sadness, joy, fear, disgust, and surprise.
 Each emotion is expressed through full-body actions rather than static poses, enabling the study of temporal motion cues.
 For each video, the dataset provides synchronized 2D keypoint sequences extracted using pose estimation tools such as MediaPipe or OpenPose.
 Some versions also include 3D pose representations, offering richer structural information for advanced temporal modeling.